Heather Venegas, Director

 Cody West, President

-Cody is the Program Director for Peer Seattle, and brings a wide set of experiences from the private sector ranging from Accounting & Finance, Human Resources, Training & Development, Employee Relations and Management.
+Cody is the Chief Program Officer at Peer Washington and brings a wide set of experiences from the private sector ranging from Accounting & Finance, Human Resources, Training & Development, Employee Relations and Management.
 He has been active in the Seattle recovery community for many years, providing services as a volunteer, peer group facilitator, peer recovery coach, trainer and tree lot assistant manager.
 He enjoys empowering individuals to create and sustain a healthy living approach to their lives.

 David Coffey, Vice President & Secretary